-The Preacher’s sermon reached its conclusion with the declaration, “Our God is a consuming fire” (12:18-29), and Hebrews now takes on a different tone and style.
+The Preacher’s sermon reached its conclusion with the declaration, “Our God is a consuming fire” (12:18-29).
+Hebrews now takes on a different tone and style.
 He has proclaimed God’s two words of Law and Gospel.
 He moves on to the routine matters of congregational life, including items such as the parish ministry of hospitality, visitation of those imprisoned, stewardship, and the like.
 But he is a preacher, so there is plenty of preaching in here, too.

 First up, the trajectory: “Let brotherly love continue” (13:1).
 To be sure, it has been there all the time.
 That is why he says, let it continue.
 Love for the brethren should be the hallmark of the Christian Church.
 It is basic to our witness to an unbelieving world (John 13:35).
 Then the Preacher unpacks his meaning: Let hospitality continue (13:1-2).
-The Preacher seems particularly concerned with hospitality reaching outside their close-knit community to include strangers at their table, “for by doing so, some have entertained angels without knowing it” (13:2).
+The Preacher seems particularly concerned with hospitality reaching outside their close-knit community to include strangers at their table, “For by doing so, some have entertained angels without knowing it” (13:2).
 The congregation is pressed to reflect on the kind of hospitality they have provided.

 Verse 3 concerns those who are imprisoned.
 They are not to be forgotten.
 Likewise, those who have been maltreated and have suffered injuries or disabilities should not be forgotten as well, but also be included in their sphere of ministry.

-The solution to this worship problem, Thomas Long says, is to go to the new place of sacrifice, “to leave the old tent with its ineffective sacrifices and to go where the everlasting and truly cleansing sacrifice is made.”
-The Preacher says, “We have an altar from which those who serve the tent have no right to eat” (13:9), that is, those who operate by the Old Covenant, the Law of Moses to save them and to be their identity-maker, the cult of perpetual sacrifices.
-He states those people have no right to this altar of Jesus, who through His crucifixion made atonement for sin one and for all (Hebrews 10:12).
+In the book of Hebrews, the Preacher is concerned they want to recast the New Covenant people in Old Covenant regulations where the priest gave redundant sacrifices, etc., that possessed no efficacy for those who observed them (13:9).
+That is, they did not convey the grace of God.
+The solution to this worship problem, Thomas Long says, is to go to the new place of sacrifice, “To leave the old tent with its ineffective sacrifices and to go where the everlasting and truly cleansing sacrifice is made.”
+The Preacher says, “We have an altar from which those who serve the tent have no right to eat” (13:9).
+That is, those who operate by the Old Covenant, the Law of Moses to save them and to be their identity-maker, the cult of perpetual sacrifices.
+He states those people have no right to this altar of Jesus, who through His crucifixion made atonement for sin once and for all (Hebrews 10:12).

-Text Week-A treasury of resources from various traditions to help you preach Hebrews 13:1-17.
+Text Week-A treasury of resources from various traditions to help you preach Hebrews 13:1-17